On the Expressiveness and Length Generalization of Selective State-Space Models on Regular Languages: A Limitation of Diagonal Selective SSMs

 We first present and evaluate a selective SSM that utilizes complex-valued diagonal transition matrices on the full set of FSA tasks, motivated by the prominence of such models in modern literature~\cite{gupta_diagonal_2022,orvieto_resurrecting_2023}.
 The models we use in our experiments are variations on the following, general model:

-with $W_{Re,Im}^i \in \mathbb{R}^{n\times d}$, $W_{Re,Im}^o \in \mathbb{R}^{n\times n}$, $W_{i}^y \in \mathbb{R}^{2n\times 2n}$, $W_{o}^y \in \mathbb{R}^{d\times 2n}$, $B \in \mathbb{C}^{n \times d}$, $\odot$ denoting the element-wise product, $\sigma(\cdot)$ an element-wise activation function, in our case ReLU, $|\cdot|$ the element-wise absolute value function, and $a \oplus b$ denoting the concatenation of the two vectors $a$ and $b$.
+with $W_{Re,Im}^i \in \mathbb{R}^{n\times d}$, $W_{Re,Im}^o \in \mathbb{R}^{n\times n}$, $W_{i}^y \in \mathbb{R}^{2n\times 2n}$, $W_{o}^y \in \mathbb{R}^{d\times 2n}$, $B \in \mathbb{C}^{n \times d}$, $\beta \in [0,1]$, $\odot$ denoting the element-wise product, $\sigma(\cdot)$ an element-wise activation function, in our case ReLU, $|\cdot|$ the element-wise absolute value function, and $a \oplus b$ denoting the concatenation of the two vectors $a$ and $b$.

 The entries along the diagonal of the presented model's transition matrices are complex numbers whose real and imaginary parts are generated as functions of the input using a two-layer MLP.
-They are constrained to be on the complex unit circle by dividing its entries by their magnitudes.
-This system can potentially be unstable if the imaginary component is zero.
-However, we did not observe this in our experiments.
+They are constrained to be on the complex circle of radius $\beta$, where $\beta$ is a hyperparameter.

 At the readout, we concatenate the real and the imaginary parts of the state vector and then further process this vector using a two-layer MLP.
 While the nonlinear readout was detrimental in \name, we find that the $\mathbb{C}$ diagonal model exhibits better accuracy with a nonlinear readout instead.